 Saint Seraphim of Sarov Mission Facebook group

-The Divine Liturgy will be held on Sunday, October 27th at 597 Alder Point Road, Alder Point at 10:30am.
-Father David will be coming up to serve Liturgy.
+The Divine Liturgy will be held on Sunday, September 29th at 597 Alder Point Road, Alder Point at 10:30am.
+Father Alexander will be coming up to serve Liturgy.
 We should all share the date and invite friends and family to come along.
 Our doors are open to anyone who is interested in experiencing the Divine Liturgy.